 - Seal with the a vacuum sealer.
 You can also use freezer Ziplock bags, but double them, and squeeze as much air out as possible.

-Place in the Sous Vide Cooker Bath
+Place In The Sous Vide Cooker Bath

 - Once the sous vide cooker water has reached the correct cooking temperature for this recipe, place the vacuum sealed bags with the steaks inside in the bath and cook (see recipe details below).

 PRO TIP: If your bag is floating, place a glass pie plate on top of the bags of steaks.
 The glass pie plate will keep the bags of steak submerged.
-I use Fermenting Weights, 3" diameter clear glass weights made to keep food submerged.

 Sear the Steak Before Serving